Last Updated on October 1, 2025 by Hannah Stephenson

 Take a Guided Tour

-This penguin beach tour picks you up from any of the central neighbourhoods in Cape Town and takes you along the stunning Chapman’s Peak drive.
-Then, you’ll spend 2 hours at Boulders Beach which is plenty of time to see the penguins, relax, and get some food if you’re hungry.
+This small group tour picks you up from central Cape Town and gives you two hours to spend at Boulders Beach.
+This is plenty of time to see the penguins, relax, and get some food!

-You head back to town via Muizenberg and the False Bay coast, which is also super scenic, so you get a good overview of the whole peninsula on this tour!
+You’ll then head back to town via Muizenberg and the False Bay coast, which is also super scenic.
+You get a good overview of the whole peninsula on this tour!
+And it only lasts for about 5 hours, so you’ll get back to the city for mid-afternoon, with plenty of time to hit the beach and catch the sunset.

-Click here to check availability and book this tour!
+Click here to check availability and book this tour, with free cancellation!

-The second time I went, I did so as part of a City Sightseeing tour that also took us to the Cape Point and Cape of Good Hope.
-We didn’t get to drive along Chapman’s Peak as part of this tour, but we had plenty of time to see the penguin beach and have lunch before heading to Cape Point.
+The second time I went, I did so as part of a sightseeing tour that also took us to the Cape Point and Cape of Good Hope.
+We didn’t get to drive along Chapman’s Peak on this tour, but we had plenty of time to see the penguin beach and have lunch.

-Click here to check availability and book this tour!
+Click here to check availability and book this tour, with free cancellation!

 Is there parking at Boulders Beach?